Download our in-depth report: The Ultimate Guide to IT Security Vendors

 · Limits for older operating systems (i.e., devices running Windows XL or older OS no longer supported)

-· Anti-virus programs
+· Anti-virus programs and endpoint security

 · Requiring two-factor authentication to gain access to certain files and systems: